peng-217/tp/docs/DeveloperGuide.md

 **API:** `Scene.java`

 The scene class contains and produces the narrative for the scene.
+It also holds a suspectList, which contains the suspects and their respective clues.

 How the scene class work
 - Each scene has a scene type.